Costopoulos/NTUA-ProgrammingLanguages1/README.md

 # NTUA-Programming Languages 1

-For each question see QUESTIONS.txt in each directory
+For each question see QUESTIONS.md in each directory